cstjean/MTKButter.jl/README.md

 end

 room5 = @set room1.producers[2] = ExponentialXProducer() # Heterogeneous component vectors also
                                                          # work.
-No need for interfaces.
+No need for an interface.

 # Confirm that the results are correct
 prob = ODEProblem(mtkcompile(room5), Dict(), (0,5))
 sol = solve(prob, Tsit5())
 @test sol[room5.total_x][end] ≈ 5 + exp(5) + 5 + 5 rtol=0.01
 ```

+Because 99% of the work is done by the original ModelingToolkit code, everything should mostly work
+(our DAE code works the same as before), but beware the
+[known issues](https://github.com/cstjean/MTKButter.jl/issues).
+Let me know if anything fails
+that used to work.

 Implementation-wise, the
 [core differences](https://github.com/cstjean/MTKButter.jl/blob/master/src/bmodel.jl) are: